HYUNSEONG-KIM/UILC/docs/main/main.md

 $\mathbf{A'} \in M_{m \times m}(\R^+)$, $\vec{x} \in (\R^+)^m$ , $\vec{\mathbf{1}} \in (\R^+)^m$ for $\lambda >0, k = 2n-1, m = n^2$.

 Since, positive kernel is implicated to convolution system the transformed matrix system is always solvable.
+However, in this document, the matrix representation allow NNLS optimization for convolution equation.
 See detiails in supplment document.

 ---